kalley/laravel-bigcommerce/readme.md

 #### Caching

-This library will cache the results of any of the API calls if you configure it to.
+This library will cache the results of any GET API calls if you configure it to.
 This will always cache the results of the added methods unless you pass `false` as the final argument.

 The `cache` configuration option accepts an integer representing minutes (eg. `10`); `false`, `null`, `0` to not cache; or `'forever'` to cache forever.
 Any other value will be treated as a sign to not cache the result.
 As with the added methods below, you can pass a boolean as the final argument to force it to cache again if you wish.